 - 20. The Head of Regulation introduced the item which proposed the introduction of standard case management directions for the progression of cases from referral by an Investigating Committee to a final hearing before a Professional Conduct Committee. - 21.
 The following areas of the item where highlighted: - a.
-The Standard Case Management Directions practice note, if implemented in the way expected, would have a significant impact on the management and progress of fitness to practice cases by: - i. engendering confidence that the regulator is acting fairly and fulfilling its disclosure obligations; - ii. ensuring fairness by making sure unusual points of law or fact are identified in good time so that full and considered argument can be advanced; - iii. assisting the decision making of panels by identifying issues to reduce the stress of litigation on all the participants; - iv. avoiding the calling of witnesses whose evidence is not challenged; - v. reducing the risk of last minute adjournments because of late disclosure of evidence; - vi. reducing the risk of wasting costs by listing cases for longer than required: - vii. reducing the risk of cases going part heard. - b.
-A second meeting of the Defence Organisations was being planned to discuss the Standard Directions in order to include their input in shaping the practice note as well as encouraging buy-in to the initiative. - 22.
+The Standard Case Management Directions practice note, if implemented in the way expected, could have a significant impact on the management and progress of fitness to practise cases by: - i. engendering confidence that the regulator is acting fairly and fulfilling its disclosure obligations; - ensuring fairness by making sure unusual points of law or fact are identified in good time so that full and considered argument can be advanced; - iii. assisting the decision making of panels by identifying issues to reduce the stress of litigation on all the participants; - iv. avoiding the calling of witnesses whose evidence is not challenged; - v. reducing the risk of last minute adjournments because of late disclosure of evidence; - vi. reducing the risk of wasting costs by listing cases for longer than required; - vii. reducing the risk of cases going part heard. - b.
+A second meeting of the Defence Organisations has been planned for November to discuss the Standard Directions in order to include external input directly from interested parties.
+This will help assist greater compliance in shaping the practice note as well as encouraging buy-in to the initiative. - 22.
 In discussion the following points were made and responded to: - a.
 Members welcomed the introduction of the Standard Directions.
-It was confirmed that the Regulation Team and GOsC Counsel would be expected to follow the guidance and would be held to account if they did not adhere to the practice note.
-It was also confirmed that the Standard Directions had been discussed with the FtP Chairs at a recent training day. - b.
+It was confirmed that the Regulation Team and presenters would be expected to follow the guidance and would be held to account if they did not adhere to the practice note.
+It was also confirmed that the Standard Directions had been shared with the PCC Chair at a recent training day.

+- b.
 Members asked if there would be an evaluation of the practice note not only to measure efficiency but also experience.
-It was explained that the current

-- feedback forms for Chairs and witnesses would be adapted to allow for elements of the standards directions to be included. - c.
+It was explained that the current feedback forms for Chairs and witnesses would be adapted to allow for elements of the standards directions to be included. - c.
 Members asked if consideration had been given to the use of a time-line template for the Chair so that parties knew how long elements of a hearing might take.
 This might help smooth the process.
 It was agreed that this might be helpful although there would be a need for flexibility.
-It was added that during the recent training for ftp chairs they had suggested an aide memoire would be helpful.
+It was added that during the recent training for FtP chairs they had suggested an aide memoire of the hearing process would be helpful.